 |Title:||Asst.
 AD - Compliance / Head Basketball Coach|

-Higgs' teams have consistently battled for conference playoff appearances, have won two conference championships and a conference tournament, placed in the sweet sixteen at the NAIA Division II national championships and advanced to the NCAA Tournament.
+Higgs' teams have consistently battled for conference playoff appearances, have won two conference championships and three conference tournaments, placed in the sweet sixteen at the NAIA Division II national championships and advanced to the NCAA Tournament three times.
 Higgs has been named Northwest Conference Coach of the Year three times.

 As a player at the University of Oregon, Higgs started for three years and led the team to a top-ten national ranking.
 Higgs continued her playing career in Europe, where she helped lead Turnverein Bensburg to an undefeated season and a place in the German Cup finals.
 As a high school player, Higgs led East Anchorage High School to a state championship in 1980.

 Higgs began her coaching career while completing her playing career in Germany.
 She coached the second-division women's team and the 18-under team in Turnverein Bensburg,

 After leaving Germany, Higgs was an assistant coach at Gonzaga University for two years.
 While she was there, the Bulldogs won the school's first WCC championship in women's basketball.